Isle RISC-V CPU

 System RAM

 A CPU needs ram to hold code and data.
-To distinguish the main ram used by the CPU from other memories, we refer to it as System RAM (sysram).
-In this chapter, we limit ourselves to a 16 KiB sysram in block ram (bram).
-Using bram requires a trivial Verilog module and provides predictable low latency, making it straightforward to work with.
+To distinguish the main ram used by the CPU from other types of memory (such as video ram), we refer to it as System RAM (sysram).
+In this chapter, we limit ourselves to 16 KiB of sysram using FPGA block ram (bram).
+Bram requires a trivial Verilog module and provides predictable low latency.
 Naturally, there's a downside.
-Block ram limits us to very small memories, while our dev boards have positively bountiful dram.
-We'll look at dram in a later chapter.
+Bram limits us to very small memories, while our dev boards have positively bountiful sdram.
+We'll look at sdram in a later chapter.

 Addressing Memory